 Next steps include:

-- Defining and documenting the policies and procedures for adding new languages
+- Partnering with SMPTE to define and document the policies and procedures for adding new languages including validation services

-- Inform other standards organizations about LMT and support adoption
+- Partner with other standards organizations including EIDR, ISDCF, and MovieLabs to strengthen LMT and support adoption

 For additional information, or to learn more, contact Mary Yurkovic, Director, MESA’s Smart Content Council, via email: [email protected]